 Relatedly, the chemical MDMA (commonly known as "ecstasy") is showing promise as an effective catalyst for treating posttraumatic stress disorder (PTSD).

-Researchers found that when otherwise "treatment-resistant" PTSD patients were given had a positive response (Mithoefer et al. 2011).
+Researchers found that when otherwise "treatment-resistant" PTSD patients were given MDMA in combination with conventional psychotherapeutic counseling, the majority had a positive response (Mithoefer et al. 2011).
 Specifically, they note: